GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ### Verify sensor data in Cloud Pub/Sub

-The sensor values sent from the Raspberry Pi will be published to Cloud Pub/Pub.
+The sensor values sent from the Raspberry Pi are published to Cloud Pub/Pub.
 In this step, you pull the messages from the Cloud Pub/Sub subscription created in a previous step and verify that the values are delivered to Cloud Pub/Sub.

 1. Run the following command in Cloud Shell to pull messages from the Cloud Pub/Sub subscription: